cdkday/website/pages/home.md

   </header>
   <main>
     <p class="mb-6">
         We want the whole event to be fun!
-Our first CDK Day took place in September 2020 with the second being April 2021.
+Our first CDK Day took place in September 2020 with the second being April 2021 followed by May 2022.
 They were a mix of getting started sessions through to advanced topics from familiar faces as well as some new faces in the community.
     </p>
     <p class="mb-6">
         Don't worry though, we still have all of the talks from the prior events